 The community, upset by the unexpected death of a popular president, took out its irritation on the doctors

 Dr. R.L.
 Wilbur

 We were belabored and attacked by newspapers antagonistic to Harding, and by cranks, quacks, antivivisectionists, nature healers, the Dr. Albert Abrams electronic-diagnosis group, and many others.
 We were accused of starving the President to death, of feeding him to death, of assisting in slowly poisoning him, and of plying him to death with pills and purgatives.
 We were accused of being abysmally ignorant, stupid and incompetent, and even of malpractice.

-“It was a heart attack,” said historian Robert Ferrell in a 1996 interview with C-SPAN, discussing his book, “The Strange Deaths of President Harding.”
-The suddenness of his passing ruled out a stroke, he said.
+“It was a heart attack,” said historian Robert Ferrell in a 1996 interview with C-SPAN, discussing his book, ‘The Strange Deaths of President Harding, The suddenness of his passing ruled out a stroke, he said.

-Following Harding’s death, Nanna wrote what is considered to be the first kiss-and-tell book.
+Following Harding’s death, Nan Britton wrote what is considered to be the first kiss-and-tell book.
 In The President’s Daughter, published in 1927.
-One famous passage told of their having sex in a coat closet in the executive office of the White House.
+One famous passage told of them having sex in a coat closet in the executive office of the White House.